gmullerb/react-reducer-provider/readme/reference.md

 *returns*:

-* the `dispatcher` of the respective Reducer Provider.
+* the `dispatcher` of the respective Reducer/Mapper Provider.

 ```jsx
 import { useReducerDispatcher } from 'react-reducer-provider'